Iran's Nuclear Capabilities Fast Facts

 1967 - The Tehran Nuclear Research Center, which includes a small reactor supplied by the United States, opens.

-Mid-1970s - With United States' backing, Iran begins developing a nuclear power program.
+Mid-1970s - With US backing, Iran begins developing a nuclear power program.

 1979 - Iran's Islamic revolution ends Western involvement in the country's nuclear program.